To inspire women and teenage girls to achieve their goals and give back to the community.

-What became Women On the Move® (honoring business and professional women in Houston) was originally Robert Sakowitz's idea.
+What became Women On the Move® (honoring business and professional women in Houston) was originally Robert Sakowitz’s idea.
 He approached the Post with the idea, and they in turned approached TEW.
-Each co-sponsor had a specific goal and responsibility -- and we met them all
+Each co-sponsor had a specific goal and responsibility — and we met them all that first year!

 Ticket prices were $25.00 and we worried about filling the main room at the Houstonian – about 350 seats.
 Our worries of low attendance were unfounded, it was a complete sellout.
 Nancy Huckle and Sharon Seligman were the narrators.
 They stood on either side of the stage with a full size slide presentation in the middle.
 We secretly dubbed them “Dan and Dick” as they took turns narrating the slides of the 10 women honorees telling their stories.
 And what a first group it was, that Class of ‘85!!!
 (Honorees included Jan Carson, Dixie Melillo, Joy Dillon, and Judy Novak)